Kinglos01/FitnessApp/README.md

 14. As a user, I want to be able to setup notifications to remind myself to eat, drink, and workout.
 (Sammuel)
 15. As a user, I want to add temporary excercises that won't save forever but just for one day.
 (Carlos)
 16. As a user, I want to be able to block or remove friends or users on the platform.
-(Nelson) 17 As a user, I want to be able to set my fitness goals and have the apps recomended calories change depending on my choice.
-(Carlos, Nelson)
+(Nelson) 17 As a user, I want to be able to set my fitness goals and have recomended calories change depending on my choice.(Carlos, Nelson)
 18. As a user, I want to be able to search through a USDA food database to find the food i'm eating.
 (Nelson)
 19. As a user, I want to devlop a streak so I am encouraged to keep using the app.
 (Carlos, Nelson)
 20. As a user, I may not know the calories burned for my excercises and want a option to calculate them for myself.
 (Carlos)